 Having completed this course, a turning point in his career, Jalava embarked on an intensive course of private study and attended the composition laboratories held by the Turku Philharmonic Orchestra and the University of Turku in 1994, 1996 and 1998.

-Pertti Jalava has won a number of prizes in Finnish and international composition competitions with works for string orchestra, wind orchestra, chamber ensemble, jazz ensemble and big band.
+Pertti Jalava has won a number of prizes in Finnish and international composition competitions with works for string orchestra, wind orchestra, chamber ensemble, jazz ensemble, big band and choir,.
 Works by him have been performed by many orchestras and ensembles in Finland and abroad.
 He has been a full-time composer since 2001.

 Several concerts comprising over 40 works by Jalava have been recorded and broadcast by the Finnish Broadcasting Company (YLE).